Certificate in Engineering, Ethics and Society

 Catherine.Ambler@colorado.edu

-- courses that study science and technology in the past, thereby illuminating their influence in the present; and
+- Courses that study science and technology in the past, thereby illuminating their influence in the present.

-- courses that explore the environmental consequences of STEM innovation.
+- Courses that explore the environmental impact of STEM innovation.

 Requirements